marteinn/wpparser/README.md

 # wpparser

-wpparser parses wordpress export files and returns them as well formatted python dictionaries, for python 2.7+.
+Parse wordpress export files into  well formatted python dictionaries, for python 2.7+.

 ## How it works